NCATSTranslator/Text-Mining-Provider-Roadmap/README_assoc_kgs.md

 ### A note about concept recognition using the Protein Ontology
 When using the cooccurrence KGs, it may be important to note that the concept recognition pipeline for Protein Ontology (PRO) concepts tends to annotate to higher-level, species non-specific PRO concepts.
 This is a result of how the training data has been annotated.
 It turns out that it is often very difficult to determine the species for a given protein in text (difficult even for human annotators) so our tools make use of the higher-level, species-non-specific concepts.
 There may, therefore, be added inference steps required to traverse a knowledge graph from a species-specific entity to the species-non-specific PRO concept used in the annotation.
-In an effort to aid in this traversal, we have build a [knowledge graph consisting of the PRO subsumption and relation hierarchies](https://github.com/NCATSTranslator/Text-Mining-Provider-Roadmap/README_ontology_kgs.md).
+In an effort to aid in this traversal, we have built a [knowledge graph consisting of the PRO subsumption and relation hierarchies](https://github.com/NCATSTranslator/Text-Mining-Provider-Roadmap/README_ontology_kgs.md).

 ## Available KGs